top of page

 • In addition, inconsistency may have other benefits as well.
 In particular, it can:

-• communicate uncertainty, and
+• communicate uncertainty

 • encourage more cautious decisions